Mac vs. Windows: Which Should You Buy? [November 2020]

 - Mac Pro: In 2013, Apple introduced its latest Mac Pro to mixed reviews.
 Focused on design over power, the Mac Pro quickly gained the nickname “trash can” after its size and shape, and Apple found themselves unable to upgrade the device due to thermal constraints.
 After announcing a brand-new Mac Pro was on its way back in 2017, Apple has spent years trying to make sure they get the next Mac Pro right, and while reviewers found their newest desktop to be worth the wait, it comes at a serious cost.
 The good news: it’s really, really powerful.
-The bad news: it’s bound to be expensive.
-If we had to guess, this device won’t start at less than $3000, and that seems generous.
-According to Apple, this model will start selling in December 2019.
+The bad news: it starts at $5,999.

 - Mac Mini: The Mac Mini finally got updated in 2018 alongside the MacBook Air, breathing life back into the cult favorite Mac.
 Whether you’re looking to build a home theater PC, a Mac-based server farm, or you just need an entry-level Mac without a monitor, the Mini is a great choice.
 It might not be the most exciting Mac in the world, but it’s certainly one of the most accessible.
 The newest generation starts at $799.